Here's How You Can Mindfully Dispose of All Your Leftover Easter Eggs

 Before haphazardly tossing your Easter eggs in the recycling bin, look for a recycling symbol or number on the egg or its packaging, and look it up to see if the material is locally recyclable.
 If your municipality lists small or thin plastics, such as bottle caps or clamshell containers, they are most likely fine.
 But if not, your only disposal option is to toss them in the garbage.

-Keep in mind it's best to follow your municipality's recycling rules instead of trying to recycle something non-recyclable — aka wishcycling.
+Remember it's best to follow your municipality's recycling rules instead of trying to recycle something non-recyclable — aka wishcycling.

 Plastic eggs aren't sustainable in the first place — if you already bought them, reuse or donate them.

-Or, if you don't need them anymore, consider donating them to your local secondhand store, or listing them on your local Buy Nothing group on Facebook, for someone else to use.
+Or, if you don't need them anymore, consider donating them to your local secondhand store or listing them on your local Buy Nothing group on Facebook for someone else to use.

 And next time you need to buy Easter eggs, you might consider reusable wooden Easter eggs.